wochap/hints/README.md

 This will bind `mod + i` to launch vimx.
 To stop showing hints (quit vimx), press the `Esc` key on your keyboard.

+# Configuration
+You can customize vimx options by editing the config file in `~/.config/vimx/config.json`.

 # Usage tips
+- Context menus are not accessible (by atspi), but you can use arrow keys to navigate the context menu options.
-When using the accessibility backend, you will likely find using vimx in a browser to give you a lot of hints.
+- When using the accessibility backend, you will likely find using vimx in a browser to give you a lot of hints.
 Sometimes so many that all of the hints overlap over each other.
 This is because a website can have a lot of elements that are hidden/behind other elements.
 Furthermore, the accessibility backend does not have a nice way to distinguish what elements are actually visible in the top level.
 So you might try using a plugin like vimium instead when using a browser if that bothers you.

 # Contributing
 The easiest way to contribute is to [become a sponsor](https://github.com/sponsors/AlfredoSequeida)